ParzivalHack/PySpector/README.md

 - Store API keys or long-lived secrets in environment variables and read them during `initialize`.
 Provide helpful error messages when credentials are missing.
 - Keep side-effects inside the scan directory.
 When PySpector scans a single file `scan_path` is that file, so the reference plugins switch to `scan_path.parent` before writing outputs.
 - Validate configuration early using `validate_config`; PySpector surfaces the error message in the CLI without executing the plugin.
-- Return meaningful `message` values and populate `output_files` so automation can pick up generated artefacts.
+- Return meaningful `message` values and populate `output_files` so automation can pick up generated artifacts.
 - Document optional switches such as `dry_run` (see the bundled `aipocgen` plugin for an example) to support air-gapped testing.

 ### Security Model